late4ever/Mistia-Labs/Mistia-Nexus/nginx-proxy/README.md

     * **Click Save.**

 Repeat this process for all your other services (like Duplicati), adjusting the domain name, scheme, and forward port as needed.

----

-## 4. Configure Local DNS

-The final step is to tell your home network devices where to find these new subdomains.

-1. **Log into your router's administration page.**
-2. Find the **LAN DNS** or "Static DNS" settings.
-3. Add new records that point your subdomains to your NAS's static IP address:
-    * `portainer.mistia.xyz` -> `192.168.50.150`
-    * `duplicati.mistia.xyz` -> `192.168.50.150`
-    * *Add a new entry for every proxy host you create.*
-4. Save the changes on your router.

-After these DNS changes take effect, you will be able to access all your services via their secure `https://` URLs.